yohanesarmenian/orm-express-api/README.md

 and from here the database is ready, for this case the name of the database is **database_sequelize**

+7. ```npx sequelize db:migrate```
-7. ```px sequelize model:generate --name Article --attributes title:string,body:text,approved:boolean``` this for make the table in  the database
+8. ```npx sequelize model:generate --name Article --attributes title:string,body:text,approved:boolean``` this for make the table in  the database
-8. finally you're ready to try it by your self.
+9. finally you're ready to try it by your self.

 # HOW TO RUN THIS PROJECT
 1. clone this project